-• An annual equivalent need only be determined when an Employee's Tax period is shorter than a full tax year.
+An annual equivalent need only be determined when an employee's tax period is shorter than a full tax year.

-Example: Employee's Tax period is shorter than a full tax year annual table is R8 874 Tax on R70 000 for 7 months worked: R8 874 ÷ 12 x 7 R5 176
+Example: Employee's tax period is shorter than a full tax year

-A monthly paid employee: (under 65) worked for 7 full months at one employer and received R70 000 for the period worked.
-The annual equivalent must be determined in order to do a final Employees' Tax calculation.
+• A monthly paid employee: (under 65) worked for 7 full months at one employer and received R110,000 for the period worked.
+The annual equivalent must be determined in order to do a final employees' tax calculation